 Areas of expertise: David’s genealogical expertise includes specialties in New England and Atlantic Canadian research, military records, and Native American and African American genealogical research.

-Ann assists NEHGS library visitors, both on-site and online, with their family history research.
-She is a graduate of Wellesley College and the Harvard School of Public Health, and has completed the Boston University Certificate in Genealogical Research program.
-She has conducted genealogical projects as an independent researcher.
-Ann’s areas of interest are New England and New York, the Mid-Atlantic, Ireland, Eastern Canada, and migration patterns.
+Ann assists visitors to the American Ancestors Research Center, both in the building and online, with their family history research.
+She is a graduate of Wellesley College and the Harvard School of Public Health, with Masters and Doctoral degrees in Health Policy.
+With a long-term interest in history and family research, Ann lectures frequently on behalf of American Ancestors.
+Areas of particular interest include New England and New York, the Mid-Atlantic states, the southern colonies, Ireland, and migration patterns.

 You can email Ann at firstname.lastname@example.org.